openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

  * One dimension has an undefined size and is marked as `C` channel using `layout` parameters.

-Using the `--reverse_input_channels` parameter, Model Optimizer embeds the corresponding preprocessing block for reverting the input data along channel dimension and optimizes this block so that the preprocessing takes negligible time for inference.
+Using the `--reverse_input_channels` parameter, Model Optimizer embeds the corresponding preprocessing block for reverting the input data along channel dimension and optimizes this block so that the preprocessing takes a little time for inference.

-For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed `reverse_input_channel` preprocessing block into IR.
+For example, launch the Model Optimizer for the TensorFlow AlexNet model and embed `reverse_input_channel` preprocessing block into IR.

 ```sh
 mo --input_model alexnet.pb --reverse_input_channels